ovcharovvladimir/Prysm/voter/README.md

 A basic, end-to-end example of the system is as follows:

-1.  _**User deposits 32 ETH into a Validator Registration Contract on the main chain:**_ the beacon chain listens for the logs in the main chain to queue that validator into the beacon chain chain's main event loop
+1.  _**User deposits 32 ETH into a Validator Registration Contract on the main chain:**_ the beacon chain listens for the logs in the main chain to queue that voter into the beacon chain chain's main event loop

-2.  _**Registered validator begins PoS process to propose blocks:**_ the PoS validator has the resposibility to participate in the addition of new blocks to the beacon chain
+2.  _**Registered voter begins PoS process to propose blocks:**_ the PoS voter has the resposibility to participate in the addition of new blocks to the beacon chain

 3.  _**RANDAO mechanism selects committees of proposers/attesters/attesters for shards:**_ the beacon chain node will use its RANDAO mechanism to select committees of proposers, attesters, and attesters that each have responsibilities within the sharding system.
 Refer to the [Full Casper Chain V2 Doc](https://ethresear.ch/t/convenience-link-to-full-casper-chain-v2-spec/2332) for extensive detail on the different fields in the state of the beacon chain related to sharding